fedefloris/Lem-in/README.md

 ## What is Lem_in?
 Lem_in is an algorithmic 42 project focused on pathfinding algorithms.

-The goal is moving *n* ants, initially located in the same node, to an *end* node.
+The goal is moving *n* ants from start node to the end node in a graph.

 For more details look at the [subject](subject.pdf)